anton-seaice/compound/README.md

 xesmf 0.5.3
 matplotlib 3.4.2

+If you prefer, there is a yaml file in ref folder, or you can `module use /g/data/hh5/public/modules module load conda/analysis3` on nci.
+(With the exception of the eofs package)

 If you prefer, there is a yaml file in ref folder, or you can `module use /g/data/hh5/public/modules